Tesla on the rise: elimination of the US tax credit could bring profit!

 Changes in the market

 But the situation also brings challenges.
-Tesla's price strategy must be reconsidered because the company now has to find new ways to move customers to buy.
-With the deletion of the tax credit, the market may be fairer, because manufacturers such as Ford and GM have strongly rely on these financial incentives to compensate for their high production costs.
-For and GM in particular are not yet profitable in the area of electric vehicles.
+Tesla's pricing strategy needs to be reconsidered as the company now needs to find new ways to persuade customers to buy.
+With the tax credit eliminated, the market may become fairer because manufacturers like Ford and GM have relied heavily on these financial incentives to offset their high production costs.
+For and GM in particular are currently not yet profitable in the area of electric vehicles.

 The very absence of such incentives could expose the financial weaknesses of competing brands and reduce their efforts in the EV sector.
 While Tesla has made remarkable progress, including the profitable Cybertruck, things aren't looking quite as rosy for the competition.
 Elon Musk himself has said that removing subsidies could benefit Tesla in the long run as the company proves less dependent on government support.